tide-foundation/Tide-h4x-for-Privacy/README.md

 #### Database & Vendor

-1. Navigate to Raziel/Raziel.Vendor and create a file called appsettings.json and populate it with the following code:
+1. Navigate to Raziel/Raziel.Vendor.
+Open appsettings.json and populate it with the following code:
    ```json
    {
      "VendorSettings": {